marco-colonna/first-python/README.md

 # Take your first steps with Python

-My work from following the Microsoft Docs Learning Path [Take your first steps with Python](https://docs.microsoft.com/en-us/learn/paths/python-first-steps/).
+My work from following the Microsoft Learn learning path [Take your first steps with Python](https://docs.microsoft.com/en-us/learn/paths/python-first-steps/).

 *Completed on 8/14/2021.*